Sliabh gCua–St Mary's GAA

-Club history
+History

-Late in 1969, a letter was forwarded to the then Curate of the parish of Touraneena and The Nire, Fr Brendan Crowley.
+Late in 1969, a letter was forwarded to the then curate of the parish of Touraneena and The Nire, Fr Brendan Crowley.
 In the letter from Gerry Cullinan as well as brother Tom and Ned Power who were all based in Dublin at the time, attention was drawn to the fact that there was a growing interest in forming a football club in Touraneena and he was asked to announce at mass that coming Sunday that a meeting would take place the following Tuesday with a view of forming a club.

-Having a G.A.A.
-Club in the Touraneena area was nothing new.
-Down the years a number of different clubs were formed in the area but most were short lived and went out of existence as quickly as they were formed.
-In 1936 a former Sliabh gCua Club won the Junior Football County final, beating Fenor in the final after a replay.
-Twelve months previous, Sliabh gCua were beaten in the county final by the now defunct St Stephen's Club.
+Having a G.A.A. club in the Touraneena area was nothing new.
+Down the years, a number of different clubs were formed in the area but most were short lived and went out of existence as quickly as they were formed.
+In 1936, a former Sliabh gCua Club won the Junior Football County final, beating Fenor in the final after a replay.
+Twelve months previously, Sliabh gCua were beaten in the county final by the now defunct St Stephen's Club.

 In times when there was no club in Touraneena, it did not deter local men form playing hurling and football, often lining out in the colours of another neighbouring parish.
-In the 1950s a number of players travelled to the Ring Club where they were part of a side that won a minor football county final.
+In the 1950s, a number of players travelled to the Ring Club where they were part of a side that won a minor football county final.
 When a club was based in the Touraneena area the opposite happened as well, as players from local parishes who did not have a club in the area they played came to Touraneena to play.

 Even after the formation of the present Sliabh gCua–St Mary's Club, enough players were not available to participate in the underage competition which began to be organised from the late 1960s and as a result they travelled to play with Fourmilewater, who with a number of Touraneena players in their colours won a minor hurling county final in 1973.

 The present Sliabh gCua–St Mary's G.A.A.
 Club first competed in the various championships from 1970 and since then has won its fair share of championships in both hurling and football.
 The first twenty or so years of the club's history saw plenty of silverware make its way to the area between the Knockmealdown and Comeragh Mountains.

 The first title came in 1972 when the western Junior Football Championship was annexed, but the locals had to give second best to Tramore in the County Final.